 To be eligible for Federal Insured Students Loans during your enrollment at Taft Law School, you must:

-Be approved for admission to Taft Law School’s Juris Doctor-Attorney Track℠ (Telecommunications Courses) Program or Taft’s Juris Doctor-Executive Track℠ (Telecommunications Courses) Program;
+Be approved for admission to Taft Law School’s Juris Doctor-Attorney Track℠ (Directed Study Courses) Program or Taft’s Juris Doctor-Executive Track℠ (Directed Study Courses) Program;

 Be a U.S. citizen or an eligible non-citizen;